morecry/MISC/README.md

 # MISC
-This is the repository of our ACL 2022 paper MISC: A MIxed Strategy-Aware Model Integrating COMET for Emotional Support ConversatioN
+This is the repository of our ACL 2022 paper MISC: A MIxed Strategy-Aware Model Integrating COMET for Emotional Support Conversation.

 Due to limited spare time, we haven't sorted out the code yet.